 When we popped out of the tunnel, we were on the other side of the city close to where we were on our stroll last night.
 We instead headed north in a direction we had not seen yet and admired the various stores and restaurants – I can only image what areas like this look like when things are in full swing.

 Since we were close by, we headed back to the Cathedral of Zagreb to take a look inside.
-On our way there, we passed what appeared to be an active Catholic church which confused us – why would there by this so close to the Cathedral?
+On our way there, we passed what appeared to be an active Catholic church which confused us – why would this so close to the Cathedral?

 Well after we read a few of the signs around the church, we learned why that probably is the case.
 The Cathedral was unfortunately not well cared for due to lack of funds while under communist rule.
 That combined with an earthquake that left much of the exterior damaged launched a full restoration project that is underway.
 We were certainly disappointed that we could not go inside a second church but it was clear from the outside areas how much work had to be done to repair the church.